 Weekends and public holidays are included in the count of days.

 Where a short extension (in the case of assignments) or special consideration (in the case of assignments and take-home examinations) has been approved, late penalties will commence from the revised due date and time.

 Where hard copy assessment pieces are submitted in the assignment boxes outside the opening hours of the student services office, they will be date stamped on the next day that the student services office is open.

 Applying for extensions

 You may apply for an extension in a law unit, not exceeding two working days of the due date, by submitting a short extension form(DOC, 0.07 MB) to the Chief Examiner of the unit.
 A DLU registration letter may be considered as sufficient evidence only when applying for a Short Extension (2 days or less, see below) directly to the Chief Examiner of the unit.
-Note: This does not apply to class tests.
+Note: This does not apply to class tests and take home examinations.

 An extension of more than two working days will be available only as an outcome of an application of Special Consideration.

 Marked assessments will either be handed our in your class/tutorials or returned to students via the Student Services counter.